 - Agored Cymru (covering Wales)

 OCNs who left NOCN

 The following organisations are no longer a part of NOCN's network and do not provide NOCN qualifications:

 - Open College Network West Midlands Region

-The NOCN and OCN name and logo, and the 'swoosh' elements are all Registered Trademarks of NOCN.
+The NOCN name and logo, and the 'swoosh' elements are all Registered Trademarks of NOCN.